tsykoduk/pssh/readme.md

 On the plate for pssh is an scp command with multifile support (ie pssh send file1 file2 file3 to servername1:/path servername2:/path) as well as a scripting interface (ie pssh script file.sh on server1 server2)

+**Built by Viking Coders**

+Rawr.
+Things are not pretty.
+Brute force is acceptable.

 **pssh is Copyright [2011] [Greg Nokes]**